 The result is a rapid renewal of the whole website in the Google index with no traffic drawdown.
 Moreover, the indicators of the website began to grow significantly.

 The result of the work done was a significant improvement in website indexing.
 Currently, the search engine index contains about 900 thousand pages from Globalpartszone.com.

-This experience clearly demonstrated us the importance of high-quality content and technical aspects in the work of the website.
-The current results are encouraging and the traffic on the website is gradually increasing.
+This experience demonstrated the importance of high-quality content and technical aspects of the work of the website.
+The current results are encouraging, and the traffic on the website is gradually increasing.

 The further vector of the project development is planned to go the same way: make services useful for users, expand the database, increase our reputation.